BarelyMiSSeD/minqlx-plugins/myFun/README.md

 West Coast Crew Sound<br>
 No Matches<br>
 4 SOUNDS: Type these words/phrases in normal chat to play a sound on the server.<br>
-<b>!listsounds haha</b> would only display sounds in the enabled sound packs that contain 'haha' in the sound.

 If <b>!listsounds</b> is issued with a sound pack limiting value it will only search that soundpack for sounds.<br>
 <b>!listsounds #Default</b> would only list the sounds in the Default soundpack, if it is enabled.<br>